Industrial gaskets

 - PTFE materials range from so-called virgin PTFE to expanded PTFE in mono- or multi-oriented grades.

-Sheet materials are usually used in low to medium pressure applications , general media, extreme chemicals and high temperatures.
+Sheet materials are usually used in applications with Low to medium pressure, general media, extreme chemicals and high temperatures.

 sEMI metallic gaskets

-Semi-metallic gaskets consist of a metal material bonded together with either graphite, PTFE or vermiculite.
-Semi-metallic gaskets can be spiral wound gaskets (SWG), cam profile gaskets or metal re-inforced gaskets (MRG).
+Semi-metallic gaskets consist of a metal material bonded with either graphite, PTFE or vermiculite.
+Semi-metallic gaskets can be spiral wound gaskets (SWG), cam profiled gaskets or Metal Re-inforced Gaskets (MRG).

-In semi-metal gaskets, the metal part provides the strength while the facing material creates the seal.
+In semi-metal gaskets, the metal part provides the strength, while the facing material creates the seal.
 These gaskets are used in low to high pressure applications.
-How high temperatures they can withstand depends on the steel grade as well as the facing material.
+How high temperatures they can withstand depends on the steel grade and facing material.

 SWG